ckdenouden/AVO-NG/Readme.md

 4. Fully disable OneDrive and any other programs which hook into user file areas.
 5. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-7.[Steam Only] Start the game to the main menu in order to download all the creations.
+7. Start the game to the main menu in order to download all the creations.

 ***